allisonbohannon/my-discord-bot/README.md

 4) Media Watchlist management (hosted on localhost database via PostgreSQL)
      - /add-to-watchlist: Add a movie or tv show to your watchlist (title, media type, genre)
      - /recommend-something-to-watch: User inputs media-type and genre, bot returns a recommendation of what to watch from your watchlist
-     - /update-watchlist: Shows list of existing titles, prompts user to make updates to media-type or genre
+     - /update-watchlist: Prompts user to make updates to an item on the watchlist
-     - /remove-from-watchlist: Shows list of existing titles, user is able to delete and entry
+     - /remove-from-watchlist: Remove an entry from the watchlist by entering title-media type
+     - /see-full-watchlist: See all entries on the watchlist

-## Requirements
+## System Requirements
-- node
+- Node (v.14 or later)
-- postgres
+- PostgreSQL

 ## Set Up